 - To define the hierarchy for Version dimension, where Variance is the parent member while Actual and Budget are children of Variance: - Still in the Members Tab, drag and drop Variance from the left-hand pane (Member list box) to the middle pane (Hierarchy Definition Box) under Version.
 In this case, Variance becomes the 'root member'. - Next, drag and drop Actual from the left-hand pane to the middle pane under the member Variance.
-Notice how the icon in front of Variance changes from Hash Symbol (#) to Sigma symbol (Σ).
-The Sigma symbol indicates that Variance is an aggregate or parent member in the hierarchy structure of Version. - Lastly, drag and drop Budget from the left-hand pane to the middle pane under the member Actual, ensuring that Budget is on the same hierarchy level as Actual.
+Notice how the icon in front of Variance changes from Hash Symbol (#) to Sigma symbol (Σ). - Drag and drop Budget from the left-hand pane to the middle pane under the member Actual, ensuring that Budget is on the same hierarchy level as Actual.